jeffjaehoyang/personal_website_old/flaskblog/content/posts/build_a_flask_website.md

 $ pygmentize -L
 ```
 <br>
 The above code will print a list of built in themes available for your code blocks.
-To checkout what the different themes look like (or customize the css based on your personal needs), run the following command inside `my_flask_app` directory:
+To check out what the different themes look like (or customize the css based on your personal needs), run the following command inside `my_flask_app` directory:
 ```console
 $ mkdir static
 $ cd static